League Games - Delayed Starts

 b.
 He is a British citizen or holds a U.K. passport.

-18 years of age and is either living with a parent who satisfies one of the above
+He is under 18 years of age and is either living with a parent who satisfies one

 immediately after the game using the reporting facilities on the Play-Cricket